guppyfish123/SOC_Lab/Installation/aws.md

 <br>

 ### Secrets Manager
-Secrets Manager is an aws services which helps users in managing and retrieving credentials such as API keys, OAuth tokens and application credentails.
+Secrets Manager is an AWS services which helps users in managing and retrieving credentials such as API keys, OAuth tokens and application credentails.
 Improving overall security posture as note to have sensitive information hard coded into application configurations files in your host.
 <br>
 **Store a New Secret:**
-1. To create a secret, go to your AWS Secrets Manager in aws.
+1. To create a secret, go to your AWS Secrets Manager in AWS.
 Here we can create our secret by clicking the ***Store a new secret*** button.
 2. First select the type of secret you want to store under ***Secret Type***.
 We'll select ***Other***.
 3. In ***Key/value pairs*** we can make two rows, one for our username and password.
 Enter in a key and value format (e.g. Username: Cassandra).
-4. Once completes, click ***Next*** on the bottom rigth of the window to continue.
+4. Once completes, click ***Next*** on the bottom right of the window to continue.
 5. Give the Secret a Name & Description under ***Secret name and description***
-6. Leave all other settings as defualt and click ***Next*** until Secret is created
+6. Leave all other settings as default and click ***Next*** until Secret is created
 <br>

 **IAM**<br>
 Since our VM is running on AWS's EC2 instance service and our secrets are being stored using AWS's Secret Manager, we need to give permissions for each of the services to communicate with each other.
 <br>
 Creating Policy:
-1. Navagate to the ***Identity and Access Management (IAM)*** Dashboard in AWS and under ***Access Management*** select ***Policies****.
+1. Navigate to the ***Identity and Access Management (IAM)*** Dashboard in AWS and under ***Access Management*** select ***Policies****.
 2. Click on ***Create Policy*** to create a new policy
 3. Change from ***Visual*** mode to ***JSON*** on the top right and paste the following JSON into the ***Policy Editor***:
     ```json